shapedthought/vcli/job.md

 cp job-template-abc.yaml "$env:VCLI_SETTINGS_PATH\job-template.yaml"
 ```

-You can then use the other template files as the bases for your jobs.
+You can also create different base templates which you can select when creating a job with the -t flag (see below).

 ## The Job File Structure